mitranim/mitranim.github.io/templates/posts/witcher.md

 It's been a long time since I played it, so my ability to provide advice is limited to the following:

+* According to rumors, a remake is in the works.
+Consider waiting until it's released (and patched, and modded).
 * Check the game's [page on PC Gaming Wiki](https://www.pcgamingwiki.com/wiki/Witcher) and follow its recommendations.
   * The article provides help with various issues, and recommends various modifications, including graphical improvements.
 * Use [speedhacks](#speedhacks) to minimize slog.